Greek Moussaka recipe. Delicious layers of lamb mince, cooked in a tomato-based sauce.

 - sea salt and black pepper to taste

-- 1 large handful of grated Parmesan or Romano cheese
+- 1 large handful of freshly grated Parmesan or Romano cheese

 - 50g butter - melted